 Distribution: A genus of 90 species wide ranging in temperate and subtropical regions worldwide, excluding Australia.
-There is a single climbing species, Melica sarmentosa Nees, which occurs from Bolivia to northern Argentina and southeastern and southern Brazil in forest margins and openings, secondary vegetation, riparian forest, riverbanks, and roadsides; 0-1,000 m.
+There is a single climbing species, Melica sarmentosa Nees, that occurs from Bolivia to northern Argentina and southeastern and southern Brazil in forest margins and openings, secondary vegetation, riparian forest, riverbanks, and roadsides from sea level to 1000 m elevation.